Cornell-MAE-UG/fa25-portfolio-lm946-jpg/_projects/mae-2250-ODP3.md

 ## Project Overview

 Mechanical grape harvesting operates at high throughput rates (2–3 tons/hour), where even minor contamination by Spotted Lanternflies (SLF) can result in rejected harvest loads and significant economic loss.
-Existing mitigation strategies—such as manual sorting or post-harvest washing—are not scalable and often result in reduced yield and increased labor costs.
+Existing mitigation strategies such as manual sorting or post-harvest washing are not scalable and often result in reduced yield and increased labor costs.

 This project proposes an **inline mechanical separation system** designed to integrate directly into existing harvesting workflows.
 The objective is to selectively remove SLF during conveyance without interrupting throughput or compromising grape integrity.